elastic/elasticsearch/vagrant/README.md

 ## Vagrant build environment

-This provides a vagrant box for building the C++ side of Prelert (and the Java side, although that is easily accomplished outside vagrant).
+This provides a vagrant box for building the C++ side of Ml (and the Java side, although that is easily accomplished outside vagrant).

 Provisioning the box will take a fair amount of time, since it needs to download